adityasatam/gmaps_trip_optimizer/README.md

 Google Maps does not always optimize complex routes automatically.
 Traffic-based travel time varies depending on departure time
 Distance from A → B may differ from B → A.
 Google Maps restricts waypoint count (max 10 locations).
-This project overcomes these limitations using algorithmic optimization.
+It overcomes this limitation using algorithmic optimization.

 # GMaps Route Optimizer (TSP Based)
-Reads destinations from a text file
-Fetches live Google Maps distance & travel stats
+Reads destinations from a text file and Fetches live Google Maps distance & travel stats
-Builds an asymmetric distance matrix
-Solves the Traveling Salesman Problem (TSP)
+Builds an asymmetric distance matrix & Solves the Traveling Salesman Problem (TSP)
-Generates an optimized round trip route
+Prints an optimized round trip route
 Opens the final optimized route in Google Maps (within waypoint limits)

 # 📥 Input Format